| Web

 This application has the most complete set of tools of any graphics

 application.
-Of course, all these tools and benefits come
+Naturally these tools and benefits come

-at a price.
-PhotoShop is more expensive than other graphics applications,
+at a price: PhotoShop is more expensive than other graphics applications,

 By the same token, however, PhotoShop has the largest number of